 4.4 Lessons learned

 The interviews gave evidence that the real dynamics of software development is more complicated than the perceived dynamics.
 Often on a first sight the software development process seems to be simple.
-When having a closer look at it, it shows to be more complex Many different aspects as for example the interactions between different teams must be considered.
+When having a closer look at it, it shows to be more complex.
+Many different aspects as for example the interactions between different teams must be considered.

 Insights on such aspects appeared also in the interviews.
 The information gained during the interviews was transcribed.
 Afterwards we grouped the different aspects in themes.
 That provided a categorization of the feedback received from the interviews.
 The following themes were mentioned in most of the interviews and can therefore be considered as important: